restaokf/restaokf/README.md

 ### Hi there I'm Resta!👋
+An GIS Enthusiast who learn about developing Web/Mobile application!
 - 🌱 I’m currently learning about GIS Technology and Web/Mobile Development.
-- 💬 Ask me about
-- 📫 How to reach me: ...
+- 📫 How to reach me: restaoktafi@gmail.com
 - 😄 Pronouns: She/her
 ### 🚀 Some Tools I Have Used and Learned
 <p align="left">